Diagnosing Sleep Apnea

 Sleep apnea is a breathing disorder in which the airway repeatedly closes or narrows throughout the night, restricting airflow and oxygen.
 There are two main types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea (CSA).

-Obstructive sleep apnea results from blockage of the airway in the mouth or throat.
-The blockage is usually caused by relaxation of the tissues in the back of the mouth.
+Obstructive sleep apnea results from blockage of the airway in the nose, mouth or upper throat.
+The blockage is caused by collapse of the tissues surrounding the airway.
 The tongue, uvula, tonsils, or soft palate can all potentially touch the back of the throat while sleeping, restricting airflow.
 This can cause snoring, snorting, or gasping for air.

 How Is Sleep Apnea Diagnosed?

-A diagnosis of sleep apnea can only be made after a sleep study confirms you are experiencing breathing problems in your sleep, and other sleep disorders or health problems have been ruled out.
+A diagnosis of sleep apnea can only be made after a sleep study confirms you are experiencing breathing problems in your sleep.
 In order to determine whether you should be referred for a sleep study, a doctor will first perform a physical exam, ask about symptoms, and collect your personal and family history.

 During an evaluation for sleep apnea, a doctor may ask one or more of the following questions: